Step/Blended Families

 Stepparenting

-The role of the stepparent is hard to understand unless you’ve experienced it.
-Even under the best of circumstances, being a stepparent can be challenging, sometimes painful, and often isolating, especially if you don’t have children of your own.
-There are many ways to be a healthy, happy stepparent, but it can help to have support while you find what works for you.
+It’s hard to understand what it’s like to be a stepparent unless you’ve experienced it.
+Even under the best of circumstances, this role can be challenging, sometimes painful, and it’s often isolating.
+There are many ways to be a healthy, happy stepparent, but it helps to have support from someone who gets it while you find your way.

 Artist Unknown.
 Located in San Francisco, California.